dotnet/linker/docs/error-codes.md

   void TestGenericMethod<[DynamicallyAccessedMembers(DynamicallyAccessedMemberTypes.PublicConstructors)] TWithConstructors>()
   {
-      // IL2006 Trim analysis: The requirements declared via the `DynamicallyAccessedMembersAttribute` on the generic parameter 'TWithConstructors' on method 'TestGenericMethod<TWithConstructors>()'
+      // IL2006 Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the generic parameter 'TWithConstructors' on method 'TestGenericMethod<TWithConstructors>()'
       // don't match those on the generic parameter 'T' on method 'NeedsMethods<T>'.
       // The source value must declare at least the same requirements as those declared on the target location it's assigned to
       NeedsMethods<TWithConstructors> ();